forithmus/MR-RATE/data-preprocessing/README.md

 ### Registration

-No runner scripts or config for registration pipeline as there are two blocks to be run independently.
+There are no runner scripts or config files for the registration pipeline, as there are two blocks to be run independently.

 1. **Download a batch from Hugging Face:**